Application accepted until April 8, 2019

 OnPoint will accept project applications from public, private or charter K-12 schools in the counties of Benton, Clackamas, Columbia, Crook, Deschutes, Jefferson, Lane, Linn, Marion, Multnomah, Polk, Washington and Yamhill counties in Oregon, and Clark and Skamania counties in Washington.

-All prizes are awarded by the OnPoint Prize Selection Committee.
+Four $1,000 prizes are awarded by the OnPoint Prize Selection Committee.
 The committee is composed of representatives from OnPoint who are interested in, experienced with, or involved in education.
-The committee will judge applications on the following criteria:
+One $2,000 award will be selected by online community votes.
+Applications will be judged on the following criteria:

-The goal of the Community Builder awards is to provide funding for schools to complete a project that is enriching to the school, students and faculty.
+The goal of the Community Builder award is to provide funding for schools to complete a project that is enriching to the school, students and faculty.

 The Community Builder award is meant to be open-ended, allowing schools to submit a project proposal that best meets the needs of the school community.
 Below are examples of projects that could be a good fit: